-Very Large-Scaled Integrated (VLSI) processors and their applications to electronics systems, where VLSI processors are used as a “brain” for intelligent control like human beings, are the key components in the recent information communication technology (ICT) society.
-In this research division, we explore a path towards a new paradigm VLSI processor beyond brain utilizing novel device technologies and new-paradigm circuit architecture such as logic-in-memory architecture.
+Very Large-Scaled Integrated (VLSI) processors are key components as a ”brain” for intelligent control in the future super smart society (society5.0).
+In this research division, we explore a path towards a new paradigm VLSI processor beyond brain utilizing novel device technologies and new-paradigm circuit architecture.

 New Paradigm VLSI System(Prof. Hanyu)

 - Nonvolatile logic-in-memory VLSI architecture and its application to ultra-low-power VLSI processors